-- 1. Complete air sealing of key junctures and bypasses before adding insulation.
+- Complete air sealing of key junctures and bypasses before adding insulation.
 Insulate access hatches to the R-value of the attic insulation or maximum structurally allowable, whichever is lower.
 Box around attic entry to allow for repeated access. - 2.
 Insulate the vertical and sloped areas to the maximum structurally allowable. - 3.
 Vent all exhaust fans to the exterior.
-Seal and insulate all ducting for exhaust fans, to a minimum of R-8.
+Seal and insulate all ducting for exhaust fans, to a minimum of R-8. - a.

-- a.
 Ducts with existing insulation do not have to be re-insulated.
 Ensure insulation is secure and provides continuous coverage. - 4.
 Prior to insulation, prepare the attic by installing barriers around fan housing, chimneys, access points, and recessed lighting.
 If live knob-and-tube wiring cannot be eliminated from the attic, install a barrier to maintain a 3-inch air space around wires. - 5.
 Identify all electrical junction boxes and live knob-and-tube barriers with flags.
 A cover is to be installed to all open junction boxes. - 6.
 If heating system distribution runs through the attic, seal all seams and insulate to an R-8 prior to installing any insulation over the distribution ducts. - 7.
 Install attic ventilation based on applicable code requirements or if there is a potential moisture source that cannot be isolated or controlled by air sealing.

-8.6.1.2 Mobile Home Attic and Knee Wall Areas Specifications
+8.6.1.2 Mobile Home Attic Specifications

-- 1. Complete attic preparations including building barriers around fan housing and recessed lighting fixtures, and sealing chimney, key junctures, and other obvious bypasses. - 2.
+1. Complete attic preparations including building barriers around fan housing and recessed

+- lighting fixtures, and sealing chimney, key junctures, and other obvious bypasses. - 2.
 Vent all exhaust fans to the exterior.
 Insulate exhaust fan ducts when feasible to R-8. - 3.
-Insulate the attic to R-19, or maximum structurally allowable with blown fiberglass insulation.
-Do not dense pack or over-fill area.
+Model all ceiling/attic spaces for insulation.
+For enclosed cavities, model the maximum capacity that the space can accommodate.
+Add the amount of insulation that the energy audit specified.